FossoresLP/GO-JWT-ed25519/README.md

 [![Licensed under: Boost Software License](https://img.shields.io/badge/style-BSL--1.0-red.svg?longCache=true&style=flat-square&label=License)](https://github.com/FossoresLP/GO-JWT-ed25519/blob/master/LICENSE.md)
 [![GoDoc](https://img.shields.io/badge/style-reference-blue.svg?longCache=true&style=flat-square&label=GoDoc)](https://godoc.org/github.com/FossoresLP/GO-JWT-ed25519)

+**I'd like to encourage everyone interested in this project to take a look at my improved JWT implementation [go-jwt](https://github.com/FossoresLP/go-jwt).
+It is has more features, is more secure and most importantly extensible.
+It has fully replaced this project in personal use for me so I will no longer develop this project and won't fix any issues.**

 This packages implements JSON Web Token as defined in [RFC 7519](https://tools.ietf.org/html/rfc7519) in Go using [Ed25519](golang.org/x/crypto/ed25519).

 I'd like to implement Ed448 at some point but there is currently no stable Go implementation to build upon.